ACTIVELY PERSONALIZED VACCINES

 MONITORING THE IMMUNE SYSTEM

 Patient care and monitoring of the health status of each patient is mandatory in the GAPVAC clinical trial.
-Apart from this, the latest technologies to analyze the specific immune responses induced by the personalized vaccine will be thoroughly analyzed.
+Apart from this, the latest technologies to analyze the specific immune responses induced by the personalized vaccine are thoroughly analyzed.
 Immune responses are monitored in the blood – if possible – also within the tumor of each patient.
 To assess the biological activity of the novel GAPVAC approach, immune responses are investigated for each patient before and during vaccination.

 The GAPVAC project is funded by the 7th Framework Programme (2012) of the European Commission under the “Health” call.
 About six million EUR will be provided by the EU.